marcelaulloa/sunshine_europe/README.md

 │   on load_balancer.tf line 7, in resource "google_compute_security_policy" "policy":
 │    7: resource "google_compute_security_policy" "policy" {
 ```
-You can still open Mage and all your resources should have been created.
+You can still open Mage, and all your resources should have been created.
 - &emsp;Go to you Google Cloud Console and go to "Cloud Run".
 - &emsp;Find the mage-test service and click on it.
 - &emsp;Find the link to your mage instance, it should look something like this: `URL: https://mage-test-jdeghisoas-lm.a.run.app`